Prolia® injection

 • unusual bleeding or bruising

-• unusually weak or tired
+• feeling unusually weak or tired

 Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):